-Ban, N; Mills, M; Tam, J; Hicks, C; Klain, S; Stoeckl, N; Bottrill, M; Levine, J; Pressey; Satterfield, T; Chan, K. A (2013) Socio-ecological approach to conservation planning: embedding social considerations.
-Frontiers in Ecology and Environment.
+Ban, N; Mills, M; Tam, J; Hicks, C; Klain, S; Stoeckl, N; Bottrill, M; Levine, J; Pressey, R; Satterfield, T ; Chan, K (2013) A social-ecological approach to conservation planning: embedding social considerations.
+Frontiers in Ecology and Environment, Volume 11, Issue 4.

-Beaudrie, C; Kandlikar, C; Satterfield, T (2013) From Cradle-to-Grave at the Nanoscale: Gaps in U.S. Regulatory Oversight along the Nanomaterial Life Cycle.
-Environmental Science and Technology
+Beaudrie, C; Kandlikar, M; Satterfield, T (2013) From Cradle-to-Grave at the Nanoscale: Gaps in U.S. Regulatory Oversight along the Nanomaterial Life Cycle.
+Environmental Science and Technology.

 Hagerman, S and Satterfield, T (2013) Entangled Judgments: Expert preferences for adapting biodiversity conservation to climate change.
 Journal of Environmental Management, 129(2013): 555-563.

 Satterfield, T; Gregory, R; Klain, S; Roberts, M and Chan, K (2013) Culture, Intangibles and Metrics in Environmental Management.
 Journal of Environmental Management, 117: 103-114.